Suppression of Mokotów: Suppression of Sadyba

 Since 19 August, the Sadyba residential complex has been occupied by Home Army units coming from the Chojnów Forests.
 Sadyba, while in Polish hands, shielded the insurgents' positions in Lower Mokotów from the south.
 General Günther Rohr, who commanded German forces in the southern districts of Warsaw, was given a task of conquering the settlement by SS-Obergruppenführer Bach, which was to be the first step on the way to expelling the insurgents from the banks of the Vistula River.
 From August 29, German troops had been attacking Sadyba.
 The estate was heavily bombarded by German aviation and shot by heavy artillery.
 In the end, on September 2, the Rohr troops attacking from several sides managed to completely conquer Sadyba.
 About 200 defenders died.
 Only a few Home Army soldiers managed to withdraw to the area controlled by the insurgents.

 After capturing Sadyba, the Germans murdered all the insurgents who had been taken captive.
 The wounded were also killed.
 There have also been a number of crimes against civilians.
 German soldiers - especially those who belonged to the Luftwaffe infantry formations - threw grenades at cellars where civilians were sheltering and carried out ad hoc executions, the victims of which were not only young men suspected of participating in the uprising, but also women, the elderly and children.
 The bodies of eight naked women with arms tied with barbed wire were later found in one of the mass graves.
 After the fall of Sadyba, at least 80 residents of Podhale, Klarysewska and Chochołowska Streets were murdered.
-One of the victims of the massacre was Józef Grudziński, an activist of the people's movement, deputy chairman of the underground Council of National Unity.
+One of the victims of the massacre was Józef Brudziński, an activist of the people's movement, deputy chairman of the underground Council of National Unity.
 The testimonies of the witnesses show that German soldiers murdering the inhabitants of Sadyba referred to the orders of the command, which spoke about the elimination of all the inhabitants of Warsaw.

 After the final seizure of Sadyba, the Germans gathered several thousand surviving civilians in the Piłsudski Fort, where they were saved from execution by an intervention of a German general.
 It was probably the SS-Obergruppenführer Bach himself who wrote in his diary that he was riding "along thousands of prisoners and civilians" making "flaming speeches" in which he “guaranteed their lives".
 However, a number of young men suspected of participating in the uprising were murdered on the fort grounds.